AdamSobieski/Argumentation/README.md

 This argumentation framework utilizes abstract templating, detailed below.

-A `TemplateGenerator` provides a set of `Parameters` which can be bound to values to produce a `TemplateGenerated`.
+A `TemplateGenerator` provides a sequence of `Parameters`, each of which can be bound to a value, these altogether of use when producing a `TemplateGenerated`.

 Below, both `TextContent` and `Argument` are closed under this operation.
 They are each both `TemplateGenerators` and `TemplateGenerated`.